wmealing/wmealing.github.io/toughpad-fz-g1-buttons-acpi.md

 So, if i'm reading the spec ( https://www.intel.com/content/dam/www/public/us/en/documents/articles/acpi-config-power-interface-spec.pdf ) correctly, page 501.
 It says that "Notify" is notifying the OS that the event has happened.

-So.. the OS must be ignoring it.
+My initial theory is that the OS is ignoring it.
+How can I find out if that is the case ?

-But that doesn't help me, i am distracted..
-I can't find out if there is supposed to be handler there, if something 'is supposed to get called'.
+There is a bunch of code within the drivers/acpi directory which includes the apci interpreter, this is likely where the dispatch takes place..
+I assume that 'events' come in here, somehow and are matched to the handler.

 ### ACPI tables